 “A QPAM Audit Will Keep You Out Of Sticky Compliance Issues” by Laura Rosenberg and Ivan Strasfeld.

 A financial institution’s own pension plan managed by the institution’s internal managers needs an independent audit in order to take advantage of the prohibited transaction relief provided by the QPAM class exemption.

 Fiduciary Counselors primarily acts as an independent fiduciary for employee benefit plans.
 With our extensive knowledge of the Employee Retirement Income Security Act (ERISA) and the associated fiduciary responsibilities established by the Department of Labor (DoL) along with our expertise and experience in financial and investment matters, Fiduciary Counselors is well qualified to provide employers and those charged with the administration of benefit plans with solutions for a broad range of fiduciary and investment issues.
 For more information about Fiduciary Counselors, please click here.

-We are currently independent fiduciary with respect to over $8.5 billion in company stock in defined contribution plans.
-Engagements for which Fiduciary Counselors has acted as independent fiduciary with respect to employer securities in defined contribution plans have included plans of Altria, BNY, Mellon, Dynegy, Granite Construction, and DTE Corporation.
+We are currently independent fiduciary with respect to approximately $17 billion in company stock in defined contribution plans.
+Engagements for which Fiduciary Counselors acts as independent fiduciary with respect to employer securities in defined contribution plans include plans of Altria, BNY Mellon, Granite Construction, and DTE Energy.
 Please click here to access our Company Stock Brochure.